Eduard Isken: Mediterranean Theater

 On 23 October 1942, the British Eighth Army launched the Second Battle of El Alamein.
 Preceding this attack, the Luftwaffe had already planned to replace Jagdgeschwader 27 (JG 27—27th Fighter Wing), which had been fighting in North African theater, with JG 77.
 In preparation for this rotation, III.
 Gruppe of JG 77 was moved to Munich on 19 October where it was equipped with the Bf 109 G-2/trop.
 On 23 and 24 October, the Gruppe moved to Bari in southern Italy.
 The Gruppe then relocated to Tobruk Airfield on 26 October.
 The following day, the Gruppe moved to an airfield at Tanyet-Harun.

 On 11 December, the United States Army Air Forces (USAAF) 66th Fighter Squadron attacked an Axis forces encampment and intercepted by Luftwaffe Bf 109 fighters and Italian Macchi fighters.
 In the afternoon, III.
 Gruppe engaged in combat with Curtiss P-40 Kittyhawk fighters from the Royal Air Force (RAF) No. 112 Squadron.
 That day, the RAF and USAAF lost or had damaged four P-40 fighters, one of which may have been credited to Isken.

 On 12 August 1944, the USAAF XII Tactical Air Command, supported by elements of the RAF, attacked German radar installations in the area of the French Riviera.
 Defending against this attack, Isken and Obergefreiter Horst Rippert may have shot down the Supermarine Spitfire fighter MJ442 from the No. 232 Squadron piloted by Lieutenant Geoffrey W. Dibb.

-On 14 January 1945, Isken was presented the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) at the airfield in Nellingen.
+On 14 January 1945, Isken was presented the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) at the airfield in Nellingen for 50 aerial victories claimed.